 in the form and manner required by the Registrar; and

-received by the Registrar no later than two o’clock in the afternoon Eastern Standard Time on the date set by the Registrar; and
+received by the Registrar no later than two o’clock in the afternoon Eastern Time on the date set by the Registrar; and

 consents to the nomination.

-A candidate in an election may withdraw his or her candidacy by notifying the Registrar of the withdrawal in writing within ten days of the date set by the Registrar.
+A candidate in an election may withdraw their candidacy by notifying the Registrar of the withdrawal in writing no later than two business days before voting starts..

 (a) At the close of the nomination period, if no candidates eligible to be nominated in an